reevoo/tabauth/README.md

 You need go:

+On OSX With Homebrew:
 `brew install go`

+Or follow these instructions for [other platforms](https://golang.org/doc/install)

 ## Testing

 This project is tested with [GoConvey](http://goconvey.co/).

-You can run the tests -
+You can run the tests:

-From the command line:
+* From the command line:
 `go test`

-In the browser:
+* In the browser:
 ```bash
 go get github.com/smartystreets/goconvey
 $GOPATH/bin/goconvey